andriusmk/my-speccy/README.md

 * Keyboard works.
 * Sound output is available, but it's not connected to IO yet.
 * CPU 5% done.
+* The first milestone is planned on September 30, 2025.

 ## Teaser